The Eden Valley

 History, tourist information, and nearby accommodation

-This is excellent walking country and there are a multitude of paths to choose from, including those that criss-cross the North Pennine AONB (Area of Outstanding Natural Beauty) to the east of the valley.
+This is excellent walking country and there are numerous paths to choose from, including those that criss-cross the North Pennine AONB (Area of Outstanding Natural Beauty) to the east of the valley.
 For more vigorous walking, the Pennine Way National Trail touches on the Eden Valley at Appleby-in-Westmorland as it wends its way towards Scotland.

 Appleby is a good base for a visit to the Eden Valley; large enough to boast a variety of accommodation and services, yet small enough to give a feeling of "getting away from it all".